 Note: Students applying with transfer courses from other post-secondary institutions will fall into one of two categories: (1) those with fewer than 24 credit hours of transferable work, or (2) those with 24 credit hours or more of transferable work.
 Students in the first category will be considered equivalent to "direct from high school" for admissions purposes and must meet the same minimum writing and quantitative standards as students entering from high school.
 Transferring students from the second category must meet the requirements for admission by college transfer, as outlined below.

-(a) Students with blended English 12 grades of 75% or higher are admitted and eligible to register directly into writing-intensive (W) courses.
+(a) Students with an English 12 grade of 75% or higher are admissable and eligible to register directly into writing-intensive (W) courses.

 Students who opt to write the LPI exam must achieve a score of 4 on the essay portion of the LPI and a minimum score of 50% on each part of the LPI to be eligible to register in W courses.
 Please note that the thresholds must be met for each part.
 Scores are not averaged.
-Students who score below these thresholds must either register in FAL X99 or retake the LPI.
-BC high school students are encouraged to write the LPI at test sittings held in their schools.
+Students who score below these thresholds must either register in FAL X99 or retake the LPI exam.
 Because LPI testing sites are generally limited to locations within BC, out-of-province applicants with English 12 grades below 75% will be able to access sittings at SFU.
-Such students are advised to write the LPI as early as possible in their first term at SFU.
+Students are advised to write the LPI as early as possible in their first term at SFU.

-Continuation requirements for students taking FAL X99 - Students taking the FAL X99 course must successfully complete it with a grade of C or better within 3 enrolled terms at SFU (normally 45 credits) before being eligible to register in a W course.
+Continuation requirements for students taking FAL X99 - Students who enroll in the FAL X99 course must successfully complete it with a grade of C or better, within 3 enrolled terms at SFU, to be eligible to register in a W course.
 Students who fail to obtain a grade of C or better in FAL X99 after a maximum of two attempts will be blocked from further course registration.
-Registration will again be permitted once it is established they have acquired the necessary proficiency in written English as outlined here.
+Registration will again be permitted once the necessary proficiency in written English has been acquired, as outlined here.